 Put them on for a walk

 The next step is to take them for a test run outside.
-Whether it’s for running a few errands on the weekend or taking your dog for a walk, ensure you wear your hiking socks (more on that below) so you’ll be able to get a better picture of how your boots hold up out of the comfort of your house as well.
+Whether it’s for running a few errands on the weekend or taking your dog for a walk, ensure you wear your hiking socks (more on that below) so you’ll be able to get a better picture of how your boots hold up away from the comfort of your home.

 Then go on a day hike

 Once you know that they’re A-OK, you can head on a day hike in your local area to really put them through their paces.
-If you put in the time to wear your boots in, you’ll have a good chance of staying comfy and blister-free on a longer trek.
+If you take the time to break in your boots, you’ll have a good chance of staying comfy and blister-free on a longer trek.

 But, before you jump into that, there are a few more things you should consider.